Upper School Curriculum

 This course is for students who have demonstrated competency skills in reading, writing, listening, and speaking in French.
 The ultimate goal of this course is to equip students with language skills, cultural tools, and the development of an empathic attitude to effectively engage with people from different cultural backgrounds.
 Films are used as a springboard to discuss historical events and social issues.
 Students learn to understand films in the context of their time, and to comprehend how they connect to current events.
 Short and full-length films are chosen to sharpen students’ understanding of the language nuances, and cultures of the Francophone world.
 Students will draw from the performing arts to make films come to life.
 From learning acting techniques to increase language proficiency; to being immersed in the entire life cycle of a film.
 Students will create storyboards, develop characters, write scenes, and ultimately produce their own short film, all in the target language.

-• Advanced Ancient Greek
+• Ancient Greek and Classical Studies

 Ancient Greek introduces students to the language and culture of Classical Greece (ca. 500-300 BCE).
 Students use their knowledge of Latin grammar to provide a foundation for learning Ancient Greek.
 Due to the similar grammatical system to Latin, this course is able to move much more quickly than an introductory course.
 Students read excerpts from the textbook Athenaze, learn the culture of Classical Greece, look at material culture from the ancient world, and learn about other cultures with which the Greeks interacted.
 Students considering this course should show a strong capacity for language acquisition and should commit to a demanding, fast-paced course of study.